jonas-fuchs/ViralPrimerSchemes/README.md

 If you designed and/or wet-lab evaluated primer schemes that we should include here, just contribute via an issue or pull request!

+# Citing this repo

+If you use primers from this repository please cite:
+Coming soon!